aravinda-1402/Diabetes-Prediction-using-Machine-Learning/README.md

 **The** ***dependent variable*** **is whether the patient is having diabetes or not.**

 * **Data Cleaning:** It will take place as data has got a lot of missing values.
-Handling missing values can be done either by replacing null values with mode or mean or replacing the null with a random variable.
+Handling missing values can be done either by replacing null values with mode, mean, median or replacing the null with a random variable.
-Sample Data:

 * **Algorithms Used:**  As we have to classify the data into patients having diabetes or not, I have chosen k-nearest neighbors (KNN), Random decision forests and artificial neural networks (ANN) to see which one provides us with the best accuracy.